-Richard White, MD (Board Chair)
+Richard White, MD (Chairman)

-Johnnie Cook, MD (Vice Chair)
+Johnnie Cook, MD (Vice Chairman)

-Floyd invited him to volunteer at the clinic.
+Dr. Johnnie Cook was born in Provo, Utah, and grew up in Houston, Texas before moving back to Utah at age 18.
+He performed his family medicine residency at McKay-Dee Hospital, where he was trained by many wonderful physicians including an internal medicine physician named Dr. Floyd Seager.
+In 1996, as Johnnie started chatting with Floyd as they were both walking out of the hospital, Floyd invited him to volunteer at the clinic.
 For the last 21 years, he has loved his 3rd Fridays there; seeing the homeless, the helpless, the convict, the addict, the down on their luck and other wonderful children of our Heavenly Father in need.
 His wife, Maureen, a former NICU nurse at McKay-Dee, comes with him and it almost counts as a date.
 They are the parents of 5 kids and 4 grandkids.

 Rebecca Maruri Mendenhall (Treasurer)